Each year, AWS releases an abundance of services at its annual user conference, and this year, experts predict,...

 I expect to see improvements on the Greengrass development environment and security model for more types of enterprise apps beyond traditional IoT.

 AWS initially positioned Greengrass as a set of tools focused on IoT use cases.
-The first AWS Greengrass product was Snowball, which was essentially an enterprise service to move data to an AWS data center.
+The AWS Greengrass product was Snowball, which was essentially an enterprise service to move data to an AWS data center.
 But it was also a tool for sporadically connected application servers.
 At re:Invent 2018, I think AWS will expand Greengrass tools to enable enterprises to build apps that work seamlessly across the Amazon cloud and those sporadically connected offices.
 These Greengrass edge servers could also reduce latency, and improve the user experience.

 David Linthicum, cloud analyst